Electric Cars: The Basics

 The Cupra Formentor PHEV SUV

-SEAT CUPRA, S.A.U, simply known as CUPRA, is the high performance motorsport subsidiary of SEAT.
-SEAT S.A. is Spain’s first family car manufacturer.
+SEAT CUPRA, S.A.U, simply known as CUPRA, is the high-performance motorsport subsidiary of SEAT S.A., Spain’s first family car manufacturer.
 The automotive company was founded in 1950 and is headquartered in Martorell, Spain.

 In 1986, SEAT was sold to the German automotive group, Volkswagen A.G.
-Cupra was previously known as SEAT Sport.
-The Cupra brand was created in 2018.
-Cupra has the following portfolio of plug-in hybrid electric vehicles (PHEVs) and battery-electric vehicles (BEVs).
+CUPRA was previously known as SEAT Sport.
+The high-performance CUPRA brand was created in 2018.
+The manufacturer is committed to becoming a fully-electric brand by 2030.
+CUPRA is expected to introduce the all-electric Cupra Terramar and the all-electric Cupra UrbanRebel in due course.
+The company has the following portfolio of plug-in hybrid electric vehicles (PHEVs) and battery-electric vehicles (BEVs):

 The production version of the Cupra Formentor compact SUV was unveiled in 2020, with production commencing in September 2020.
 The SUV is marketed as a ‘Coupé SUV’ by the Spanish automotive manufacturer.
-The Formentor SUV is also available as a plug-in hybrid.
+The Formentor SUV is also available as a plug-in hybrid electric vehicle (PHEV).

-Though the PHEV cannot be charged using DC rapid charging, it can be fully charged in under four hours using a dedicated home EV charging station, like the Easee home EV charging station.
+Though the PHEV cannot be charged using fast DC charging, it can be fully charged in under four hours using a dedicated home EV charging station, like the Easee home EV charging station.
 The Cupra plug-in electric car has a 3.6 kW onboard charger.
-In any case, the EV will be cheap to drive on electric mode with zero-tailpipe emission.
+We discourage the use of a domestic 3-PIN plug for charging an electric car.

 The interior is high quality and practical.
 Adults seated on the rear seats have ample legroom and headroom.
 The copper details are visible through the cabin.
 However, due to the hybrid hardware, the boot space is smaller (345 L) compared to the conventional petrol Formentor.